TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-07-29-how-we-completed-thousands-of-missing-var-annotations-in-a-day.md

     # every property should have @var annotation
     SlevomatCodingStandard\Sniffs\TypeHints\TypeHintDeclarationSniff: ~

-# this part is needed, because `TypeHintDeclarationSniff` is actually mix of 7 rules we don't need (they also delete code, so be sure to have this section here)
+# this part is needed, because `TypeHintDeclarationSniff` is actually mix of 7 rules we don't need
+# (they also delete code, so be sure to have this section here)
 parameters:
     skip:
-        SlevomatCodingStandard\Sniffs\TypeHints\TypeHintDeclarationSniff.UselessDocComment: ~ # removes useful code!
+        # ↓ the first removes useful code!
+        SlevomatCodingStandard\Sniffs\TypeHints\TypeHintDeclarationSniff.UselessDocComment: ~
         SlevomatCodingStandard\Sniffs\TypeHints\TypeHintDeclarationSniff.MissingTraversablePropertyTypeHintSpecification: ~
         SlevomatCodingStandard\Sniffs\TypeHints\TypeHintDeclarationSniff.MissingTraversableReturnTypeHintSpecification: ~
         SlevomatCodingStandard\Sniffs\TypeHints\TypeHintDeclarationSniff.MissingTraversableParameterTypeHintSpecification: ~